 Tuning the mechanical clock chime

 Down the line, and one hammer at a time, repeat this process.
-Continue in this manner until you can lift and drop the hammer to create a crisp sound.
+Continue in this manner until can lift and drop the hammer to create a crisp sound.
 If each hammer head is done this way the clock will have a nice song in the end.
 Often a customer will say the sound is not correct.
 It is because of improper hammer positioning that this occurs.
-When you perform the above directions correctly the sound is beautiful.
+When performing the above directions correctly the sound is beautiful.